harshkanth/Becdeg-docs/docs/contact.md

 ---

-## 💡 Need a Custom Proposal?
+## 💡 Need a custom proposal?

-If you'd like to:
+If you would like to:

 - Request a documentation strategy consultation
 - Build your company's help center
 - Improve product onboarding content
 - Or simply learn more about how I work...

-Just drop me a message — I usually reply within a day.
+Just drop me a message and I shall reply within a day.

 ---